I've just been told I have blood cancer

 Why have I got blood cancer?

 We still don’t know what causes most cases of blood cancer.
 We know that it starts with changes in our DNA that happen in our lifetime – they're not inherited from our parents or passed on to our children.
-These change are called mutations.
+These changes are called mutations.

 DNA is like a set of instructions within every cell in your body, which tells your cells how to work properly.
 If there are mutations in your DNA, it means the instructions aren’t quite right and your cells can start growing out of control.
 This causes cancer.